Inferara/inferara.com/content/blog/do-not-die-hard-with-tla-plus-1.md

 ## Introduction

-This is the first blog post in the series of the conspects of the "Introduction to TLA+" course by Leslie Lamport.
+This is the first blog post in the series of the conspectus of the "Introduction to TLA+" course by Leslie Lamport.
 It would directly follows the course structure and would be a good reference for those who are taking the course because it adds some more additional information and explanations to the course material.
 So all credits are to Leslie Lamport and his course that can be found on his [website][1].

 $TLA^+$ is based on temporal logic, so you may read about it in the [LTL and CTL Applications for Smart Contracts Security][2] blog post.